revotesha/german-to-english-transformer/README.md

 python3 -m pip install -r requirements.txt
 ```

-You can then either use the `transformers.ipynb` notebook or run the code in the terminal.
-To run in the terminal, use the following commands:
+You can then run the code in the terminal using the code below.

 ```
 python3 scripts/modeling/train.py  # to train